dhis2/dhis2-core/dhis-2/dhis-test-e2e/README.md

 Run Tomcat and when it's up and running, run the e2e test(s) you are interested in.

-#### Troubleshooting

-You might get errors while importing data during the test setup, it's quite possibly related to the database you are using.

-Until we find a better solution, and only if the error code is `E5002`, you can skip the reference check in `ReferencesCheck.checkReference` by replacing the following condition `if (!(isUserReference && skipSharing))` to `if (false)`

 ### Inside Docker

 The following describes 2 options for you to run and test DHIS2 using Docker.
 Refer to [Run DHIS2 in